In 1894 the Fire Engine Farm in St George was purchased with the purpose of laying

 also funded by the Tesco's Bags of Help grant that St George in Bloom received.

 In 2019 volunteers from St George in Bloom created an entirely new ‘Pollinator garden’

 at the entrance to St George Park.
 St George in Bloom applied to local shops and

 commercial outlets, and their generous donations paid for the project.

-The planting a scheme is designed to act as an important pollen and nectar food source
+The planting a scheme was designed to act as an important pollen and nectar food

-for Bees and pollinating insects, and volunteers from St George in Bloom have created
+source for Bees and pollinating insects, and volunteers from St George in Bloom have